BMO Capital Markets Lowers Republic Services (NYSE:RSG) Price Target to $102.00

-Republic Services (NYSE:RSG) had its price objective trimmed by BMO Capital Markets from $107.00 to $102.00 in a report released on Wednesday morning, The Fly reports.
-The firm currently has an outperform rating on the business services provider’s stock.
+Republic Services (NYSE:RSG) had its price target lowered by BMO Capital Markets from $107.00 to $102.00 in a research note issued on Tuesday, Benzinga reports.
+The brokerage presently has an “outperform” rating on the business services provider’s stock.
+BMO Capital Markets’ price target would indicate a potential upside of 11.65% from the stock’s previous close.

-A number of other equities analysts have also recently weighed in on RSG.
-Robert W. Baird cut shares of Republic Services from an outperform rating to a neutral rating and decreased their price objective for the company from $103.00 to $96.00 in a research report on Tuesday, February 16th.
-JPMorgan Chase & Co. raised shares of Republic Services from a neutral rating to an overweight rating and set a $102.00 price target on the stock in a research report on Tuesday.
-They noted that the move was a valuation call.
-Raymond James increased their price objective on shares of Republic Services from $97.00 to $102.00 and gave the stock an outperform rating in a research note on Friday, November 6th.
-Bank of America lowered shares of Republic Services from a buy rating to a neutral rating in a research note on Monday, January 11th.
-Finally, Morgan Stanley raised their price target on shares of Republic Services from $99.00 to $100.00 and gave the company an equal weight rating in a research note on Tuesday.
-One analyst has rated the stock with a sell rating, five have given a hold rating and seven have given a buy rating to the company’s stock.
-The stock presently has an average rating of Hold and a consensus target price of $98.54.
+A number of other equities research analysts have also issued reports on the stock.
+Raymond James increased their price objective on shares of Republic Services from $97.00 to $102.00 and gave the company an “outperform” rating in a report on Friday, November 6th.
+JPMorgan Chase & Co. raised shares of Republic Services from a “neutral” rating to an “overweight” rating and set a $102.00 price objective for the company in a report on Monday.
+Zacks Investment Research lowered shares of Republic Services from a “hold” rating to a “sell” rating and set a $101.00 price objective for the company. in a report on Wednesday, January 13th.
+Argus increased their price objective on shares of Republic Services from $102.00 to $110.00 and gave the company a “buy” rating in a report on Wednesday, November 18th.
+Finally, Morgan Stanley increased their target price on Republic Services from $99.00 to $100.00 and gave the company an “equal weight” rating in a research report on Monday.
+One analyst has rated the stock with a sell rating, five have issued a hold rating and seven have assigned a buy rating to the stock.
+Republic Services currently has an average rating of “Hold” and a consensus target price of $98.54.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, April 15th.
-Investors of record on Thursday, April 1st will be issued a dividend of $0.425 per share.
-This represents a $1.70 dividend on an annualized basis and a yield of 1.91%.
-The ex-dividend date is Wednesday, March 31st.
-Republic Services’s payout ratio is 50.90%.

-Republic Services announced that its Board of Directors has authorized a share buyback program on Thursday, November 5th that allows the company to buyback $2.00 billion in shares.
-This buyback authorization allows the business services provider to purchase up to 6.6% of its stock through open market purchases.
-Stock buyback programs are usually a sign that the company’s board believes its stock is undervalued.
+Republic Services announced that its Board of Directors has initiated a share repurchase program on Thursday, November 5th that authorizes the company to repurchase $2.00 billion in shares.
+This repurchase authorization authorizes the business services provider to repurchase up to 6.6% of its stock through open market purchases.
+Stock repurchase programs are usually an indication that the company’s leadership believes its shares are undervalued.

-In other Republic Services news, CEO Donald W. Slager sold 43,199 shares of the firm’s stock in a transaction on Friday, December 11th.
-The shares were sold at an average price of $94.85, for a total value of $4,097,425.15.
-Following the sale, the chief executive officer now directly owns 299,080 shares in the company, valued at approximately $28,367,738.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Company insiders own 0.20% of the company’s stock.
+In related news, CEO Donald W. Slager sold 43,199 shares of the firm’s stock in a transaction on Friday, December 11th.
+The stock was sold at an average price of $94.85, for a total value of $4,097,425.15.
+Following the completion of the sale, the chief executive officer now directly owns 299,080 shares in the company, valued at $28,367,738.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+0.20% of the stock is owned by company insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Atlas Private Wealth Management acquired a new stake in shares of Republic Services during the 3rd quarter valued at about $32,000.
-ADE LLC acquired a new position in Republic Services in the fourth quarter valued at about $33,000.
-Arkadios Wealth Advisors boosted its position in Republic Services by 153.5% in the fourth quarter.
-Arkadios Wealth Advisors now owns 365 shares of the business services provider’s stock valued at $35,000 after buying an additional 221 shares in the last quarter.
-Clearview Wealth Advisors LLC acquired a new position in Republic Services in the fourth quarter valued at about $36,000.
-Finally, Advisory Services Network LLC boosted its position in Republic Services by 82.7% in the fourth quarter.
-Advisory Services Network LLC now owns 506 shares of the business services provider’s stock valued at $49,000 after buying an additional 229 shares in the last quarter.
-Institutional investors own 56.78% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+Norges Bank purchased a new position in Republic Services in the fourth quarter valued at about $208,205,000.
+Wells Fargo & Company MN grew its stake in Republic Services by 14.0% in the fourth quarter.
+Wells Fargo & Company MN now owns 4,752,782 shares of the business services provider’s stock valued at $457,693,000 after purchasing an additional 583,293 shares during the last quarter.
+Nordea Investment Management AB grew its stake in Republic Services by 32.1% in the fourth quarter.
+Nordea Investment Management AB now owns 2,036,149 shares of the business services provider’s stock valued at $196,081,000 after purchasing an additional 494,819 shares during the last quarter.
+JPMorgan Chase & Co. grew its stake in Republic Services by 8.6% in the third quarter.
+JPMorgan Chase & Co. now owns 5,944,716 shares of the business services provider’s stock valued at $558,328,000 after purchasing an additional 469,515 shares during the last quarter.
+Finally, Lazard Asset Management LLC grew its stake in Republic Services by 46.3% in the fourth quarter.
+Lazard Asset Management LLC now owns 1,001,605 shares of the business services provider’s stock valued at $96,454,000 after purchasing an additional 317,039 shares during the last quarter.
+Institutional investors and hedge funds own 56.78% of the company’s stock.

 About Republic Services